wandb/gitbook/enterprise/configuration.md

 [Further reference is available on the Cloud Storage website.](https://cloud.google.com/storage/docs/reporting-changes)

+**Add Signing Permissions**

+To create signed file URLs, your W&B instance also needs the `iam.serviceAccounts.signBlob` permission in GCP.
+You can add it by adding the `Service Account Token Creator` role to the service account or IAM member that your instance is running as.

 **Configure W&B Server**

 Finally, navigate to the W&B settings page at `http(s)://YOUR-W&B-SERVER-HOST/vm-settings`.
 Enable the "Use an external file storage backend" option, and fill in the s3 bucket, region, and SQS queue in the following format: